MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-01-03-working-with-apis-in-power-platform-for-beginners-part-2.md

 ---
 title: Working with Custom Connectors in Power Platform for beginners
-description: In this post I'm going to explain how to call an API with a custom connector and how to use it in Power Automate
+description: "In this post I'm going to explain how to call an API with a custom connector and how to use it in Power Automate"
 date: '2022-01-03T11:44:44.060Z'
 images:
 - images/blog/title-calling-connector.png